-This buttery coconut rice cake takes plain Mochi to a new level of moistness and flavor.
+This buttery coconut rice cake takes plain mochi to a new level of moistness and flavor.
 A favorite in Hawaii and soon to be a favorite in your house.

 And it’s also is a best seller at the church’s bake sale!
-It really stands out in an endless sea of breads, cookies and brownies.
+It really stands out in an endless sea of breads, cookies, and brownies.
 I have included a free download of catchy tags for bake sales at the bottom of this post.

 Most of the ingredients are separated into wet and dry then mixed.

 In a medium bowl, whisk together the eggs, vanilla, rum, coconut milk, and regular milk.

 In a separate bowl, stir together the rice flour, sugar, and baking powder.

 Pour the wet ingredients into the dry and mix well.
 The melted butter and shredded coconut flakes go last.